Omlet Automatic Coop Door: Review (2024)

 The light sensor is the easiest to use as it follows the seasons and always opens at dawn and closes at dusk.
-To prevent your chickens from being locked out of the coop or closed in the morning, it's possible to adjust the settings of the light sensors.
+To prevent your chickens from being locked out of the coop or closed in the morning, you can adjust the settings of the light sensors.

 Omlet claims their light sensor recognizes and ignores temporary lights from a security light or torch.
 Still, they don’t specify artificial street lights or bright party lights when your neighbors are having a party.
 However, when living in an area with very bright street lights, it’s better to be safe than sorry and use the timer instead.

-If you don't feel comfortable using the light sensor, you can use a timer instead to open and close the door at the same time each day.
-This way, you control when the door opens and closes each day without considering the seasons' changing.
+If you don’t feel comfortable using the light sensor, you can use a timer instead to open and close the door at the same time each day.
+This way, you control when the door opens and closes each day without considering the changing seasons.

 The Omlet door also has the option to manually open and close the door without having to rely on the timer or the light sensor.
 This takes away the whole point of an automatic coop door but comes in handy when you don’t want your hens to go outside without supervision for health reasons or other.